triggr42/mips-arithmetic/README.md

 1. Open the program in your MIPS simulator or emulator.
 2. Assemble the code if necessary.
 3. Run the program.
-4. Follow the on-screen instructions to enter two numbers.
+4. Follow the on-screen instructions to enter two integers.
 5. Choose the operation you want to perform.
 6. View the result displayed by the program.